 - Therapist should state that couple is the client, not the individuals

 - Therapist should never blame one party while protecting the other

-- A therapist should state and abide by two specific rules in couples or marital therapy:
+- A therapist should state and abide by three specific rules in couples or marital therapy:

 - If any form of physical violence within a couple surfaces during assessment or therapy the